 Just because you have successfully introduced your resident dog with the new puppy doesn’t mean your job is over.
 You will want to monitor them closely to watch for certain behaviors, and there are a couple of things you can do to help ease the transition.

 You can pretty much count on resource guarding.
-Dogs don’t like to share, and puppies can be pretty nosy trying to get into anything and everything.
+Most dogs don’t like to share, and puppies can be pretty nosy trying to get into anything and everything.
 You will want to feed separately and on a schedule, and be careful when feeding treats.
 Favorite toys, chews, and sleeping areas may be issues.